-- 1. When reasonably feasible, contracts will be drafted in a format established by the Purchasing Division in conjunction with the County Attorney's Office.
-Contracts will be initially drafted prior to advertisement of the procurement and attached as part of the procurement packet. - 2.
-It is the responsibility of the issuing Departments to submit the following information to the Purchasing Division: - a.
-The scope (including, but not limited to, technical details, and projected compensation amounts); - b.
-The proposed term of the contract; and - c.
-If any, the proposed renewal term of the contract. - 3.
-Once in receipt of the required information, the Purchasing Division shall draft a proposed contract, in an approved form, to be submitted as part of the procurement. - 4.
-Once procurement has been awarded, any necessary changes to the proposed contract shall be made by the Purchasing Division in coordination with the issuing Department during the contract negotiation process.
+A. When reasonably feasible, contracts will be drafted in a format established by the Purchasing Division in conjunction with the County Attorney's Office.
+Contracts will be initially drafted prior to advertisement of the procurement and attached as part of the procurement packet.

+B. It is the responsibility of the issuing Departments to submit the following information to the Purchasing Division:

+- 1. The scope (including, but not limited to, technical details, and projected compensation amounts); - 2.
+The proposed term of the contract; and - 3.
+If any, the proposed renewal term of the contract.

+C. Once in receipt of the required information, the Purchasing Division shall draft a proposed contract, in an approved form, to be submitted as part of the procurement.

+D. Once procurement has been awarded, any necessary changes to the proposed contract shall be made by the Purchasing Division in coordination with the issuing Department during the contract negotiation process.
 Once the contract is in final draft form, the Purchasing Division shall coordinate with the County Attorney's Office and Risk Management Department for review and approval of the contract.
-No contract shall be signed by the vendor prior to contract coordination approval. - 5.
-The Purchasing Division shall establish a central repository of all county contracts, leases, and non-grant agreements in the Purchasing Division. - 6.
-It shall be the responsibility of the individual departments to assign a department monitor for each of the department's agreements, and serve as point-of-contact throughout the term of the agreement.
-Administration of the agreement rests with the issuing Department. - 7.
-All continuing contracts shall clearly set forth a defined term and such term may not exceed five (5) years plus a ninety (90) day extension period if allowed by contract to allow for completion of services or rebid process.
+No contract shall be signed by the vendor prior to contract coordination approval.

+E. The Purchasing Division shall establish a central repository of all county contracts, leases, and non-grant agreements in the Purchasing Division.

+F. It shall be the responsibility of the individual departments to assign a department monitor for each of the department's agreements, and serve as point-of-contact throughout the term of the agreement.
+Administration of the agreement rests with the issuing Department.

+SECTION 35.1 - CONTINUING CONTRACTS

+A. All continuing contracts shall clearly set forth a defined term and such term may not exceed five (5) years plus a ninety (90) day extension period if allowed by contract to allow for completion of services or re-bid process.
 Contract terms exceeding the aforementioned term require Board approval.
 Contracts utilizing FTA funding shall not exceed five (5) years.

-All continuing contracts shall clearly set forth a total maximum contract value.
-Such maximum value may be exceeded to allow for completion of a project or rebid process if approved through an amendment process.
+B. All continuing contracts shall clearly set forth a total maximum contract value.
+Such maximum value may be exceeded to allow for completion of a project or re-bid process if approved through an amendment process.